pgRouting/workshop/docs/chapters/chapter-2.rst

     :target: https://osgeo.org/

-This workshop use several FOSS4G (Free and Open Source Software for Geospatial) tools.
-Most of the FOSS4G tools are related to other open source software (OSS) projects and it would not be feasible to list all of them.
+This workshop use several free and open source software for geospatial tools.
+Most of the free and open source software for geospatial tools are related to other open source software projects and it would not be feasible to list all of them.

 .. contents:: Chapter Contents